12 Super Fun Vegetarian Snacks

 Raw vegetables are delicious and refreshing and can be served alone or with a dip.
 If you have some avocados, you can make fresh guacamole in minutes.

-Add in some salt, lemon juice, cilantro, and guacamole will be ready to serve.
+Add in some salt, lemon juice, cilantro, and guacamole, and it will be ready to serve.

-Carrots, snap peas, red bell peppers, and cucumbers are good foods to pair with guacamole or another dip made from vegetables or beans.
+Carrots, snap peas, red bell peppers, and cucumbers are good foods to pair with guacamole or another vegetable or bean dip.

-Try dipping whole-grain crackers in hummus if you find yourself craving chips.
+If you crave chips, try dipping whole-grain crackers in hummus.
 This will give you extra fiber, protein, and vitamins.

 7. Hummus and Veggies

-Hummus is a dip that has its origins in the Middle East and is made from blended garbanzo beans, tahini (sesame paste), olive oil, and garlic.
+Hummus is a dip from the Middle East made from blended garbanzo beans, tahini (sesame paste), olive oil, and garlic.

 Hummus adds a rich flavor to vegetables such as carrots and celery, making them easier for kids to eat.